Marc Stevens’ Government: Indicted

 “Believing in government is the worship of psychopaths.
 Ridding the world of the idea that governments are legitimate.
 Showing there’s no rational basis for government”

-Government: Indicted is the eagerly-awaited sequel to the highly acclaimed lawyer-upsetting people-helping book, Marc Stevens’ Adventures in Legal Land (available at the author’s website and at Amazon.com).
+Government: Indicted is the eagerly-awaited sequel to the highly acclaimed lawyer-upsetting people-helping book, Marc Stevens’ Adventures in Legal Land (available at Amazon.com).
 Thousands in the US, Canada, UK, Australia and New Zealand have used the information in AiLL to resolve problems with bureaucrats and win cases in court – from traffic tickets, to state and federal tax cases, to possession charges.

 Government: Indicted expands on the principles presented in AiLL, with many more damning dialogues with bureaucrats, and emphasis on the psychology of the ruling psychopaths and their victims.
 In fact, one of the main takeaways of the book is: